tlhutch/test-playbooks/ui-tests/awx-pf-tests/README.md

 ### Configuring Cypress settings
 In `cypress.json`, set the baseUrl value to that of the target UI you are testing.
 Do NOT include a trailing slash.
 This will break awxkit functions.
 For example, "https://localhost:3001" is fine, but "https://localhost:3001/" is not.

 Inserting your credentials into cypress.json in plaintext isn't recommended, for standard security reasons.
 There are multiple ways to override the variables, listed [here](https://docs.cypress.io/guides/guides/environment-variables.html#Setting).
 The simplest way is to take an environment variable and prefix it with `CYPRESS_`.
 Cypress searches for this environment variable prefix and makes it available.
+Cypress can _only_ see environment variables with this prefix, or vars set in a cypress config file.
 ```
 export CYPRESS_AWX_E2E_USERNAME=foo
 export CYPRESS_AWX_E2E_PASSWORD=bar